francoabaroa/docs/django/getting-started/index.html.md

 ## Django Deployment Checklist

 By default, Django is configured for local development.
 The [How to Deploy Django](https://docs.djangoproject.com/en/stable/howto/deployment/) and [Django Deployment Checklist](https://docs.djangoproject.com/en/stable/howto/deployment/checklist/) guide list the various steps required for a secure deployment.

+> You can also find a complete guide [Deploying Django to Production](https://fly.io/django-beats/deploying-django-to-production/) in our [Django Beats Blog](https://fly.io/django-beats/).

 However, for demonstration purposes, we can take some shortcuts.